Guba-Technology/installation/README.md

 ```bash
 sudo supervisorctl restart all
 ```
-Notes
+>Notes
-After production setup, ERPNext will be accessible on default HTTP/HTTPS ports without port number.
+>>After production setup, ERPNext will be accessible on default HTTP/HTTPS ports >>without port number.

-If prompted to overwrite config files during setup, choose Y.

-Ensure firewall rules allow HTTP/HTTPS traffic.
+>Ensure firewall rules allow HTTP/HTTPS traffic.

-Use systemctl or supervisorctl to manage ERPNext services in production.
+>Use systemctl or supervisorctl to manage ERPNext services in production.